 Since 2003, VPC and CVI have helped register more than 5.6 million voters nationally.
 VPC and CVI mail registration applications to unregistered individuals, along with pre-addressed envelopes to make it easy to send completed forms directly to local election officials.
 They also send vote-by-mail ballot applications to registered voters listed on state voter files, to encourage safe voting from home.
 VPC and CVI provide samples of mailings ahead of time to top state election officials, to ensure the groups comply with all state laws.
 The organizations also provide in-depth information about their programs online.

 The National Association for the Advancement of Colored People (NAACP) has had an unbroken presence in Georgia since 1917.
 The Georgia NAACP maintains a network of units throughout Georgia, from cities to small rural counties.
 The Georgia NAACP has been the most effective and consistent advocate for African American civil rights in Georgia.
 You can read more about the Georgia NAACP’s work and mission at naacpga.org.

-The Voter Participation Center and Center for Voter Information are non-profit, non-partisan organizations founded in 2003 to help members of the Rising American Electorate – unmarried women, people of color and young people – register and vote.
+The Voter Participation Center and Center for Voter Information are non-profit, non-partisan organizations founded in 2003 to help members of the New American Majority – unmarried women, people of color and young people – register and vote.
 Since then, the organizations have helped more than 5.6 million people register and cast ballots.